sudarkoff/sudarkoff.github.com/_posts/2012-06-26-rock-climbing-first-aid-kit.markdown

+---
-Title: Rock Climbing First-Aid Kit
+title: Rock Climbing First-Aid Kit
-Author: George Sudarkoff
-Date: Tue, 26 Jun 2012 23:05:37 +0000
+layout: post
+category: general
+tags: []
+---
+{% include JB/setup %}

 **Disclaimer:** *I’m not a doctor, yadda-yadda-yadda.
 Simply having a first-aid kit in your pack is neither going to keep you safe, nor